MAS Children's Rights

 - Module 3 Child protection strategies and policies (Online learning)

-- Module 4 Children’s rights and criminal justice (Valais Campus - Sion)
+- Module 4 Children’s rights and criminal justice (Format to be determined)

 - Module 5 Child labour and education (Online learning)

-- Module 6 Children’s rights and migration (University of Geneva)
+- Module 6 Children’s rights and migration (Online learning)

 - Module 7 Children’s rights policy implementation and monitoring (Valais Campus - Sion)